Referrals to the LUCENTIS Co-pay Program

 whole or in part for the medication.
 It is valid only for Genentech

-products in the United States and Puerto Rico.
-The LUCENTIS Co-pay
+products in the United States and US Territories.
+The LUCENTIS

-Program is not health insurance or a benefit plan.
-Please see full
+Co-pay Program is not health insurance or a benefit plan.
+Please see

 PAN=Patient Authorization and Notice of Request